magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_just-do-it.md

 Maintain that attitude constantly.
 If you’re going to stand up, then be aware of that.
 If you’re going to lie down, then be aware of that.
 Whatever you do, be aware.
-When you lie down, lie on your right side and focus on the breath, using the mantra until you fall asleep.
-Then when you wake up it’s as if has been there all the time, it’s not been interrupted.
+When you lie down, lie on your right side and focus on the breath, using the mantra *Buddho* until you fall asleep.
+Then when you wake up it’s as if *Buddho* has been there all the time, it’s not been interrupted.
 For peace to arise, there needs to be mindfulness all the time.
 Don’t go looking at other people.
 Don’t be interested in other people’s affairs; just be interested in your own affairs.

 When you do sitting meditation, sit straight; don’t lean your head too far back or too far forwards.
 Keep a balanced ‘just-right’ posture like